tunacinsoy/dsa-practices/Network/GoLang.md

 first letter in uppercase.
 When you have issues with marshaling and unmarshaling, begin your debugging process from there.

-> [!NOTE] any vs. interface
 > In Go, the key difference between `any` and `interface{}` is **semantics**, not functionality.
 Both are effectively the same and are interchangeable, as `any` is just an alias for `interface{}` introduced in Go 1.18 to improve readability and align with modern usage.
 >
 > Use `any` for readability in newer Go code.
 Stick with `interface{}` if maintaining legacy code for consistency.

-> [!NOTE] How the external package dependencies are handled in GoLang?
 > When we run `go mod init`, the go.mod file gets created, and once we run `go mod tidy`, the packages that are stated under `import` part of the code gets downloaded, and they are put into `~/go/pkg/mod/github.com/spf13` for viper package, for instance.
 >
 > In the background, what I observe that happens is that the `go mod tidy` command downloads the packages mentioned in the code, just like running `go install github.com/spf13/viper`.
 >

-> [!NOTE] So why do we need to download cobra-cli explicitly?
 >  Because cobra-cli is rather than a framework that allows you to create command line interface.
 We use commands like `cobra-cli init` and `cobra-cli add`, to build the CLI.